woojoo666/arcana-notes/notes8.md

 and then you send a post request to that link that's sort of how it's like

+notice that this also implies a **secure direct communication channel between caller and callee** which is what we are assuming anyways, and which is technically achievable using asymmetric keys
+	see section "Asymmetric Encryption and Secure Communication Between Caller and Callee"

 maybe you can actually insert anytime you want however, most of the time, it's ignored